tbohlen/human-gibbs/README.md

 ### Image Sets

-Each document in the images collection is simply composed of a `'name'` field and an `'image_ids'` field.
-The `'image_ids'` field is a list of ObjectIds in the GridFS system; to get the appropriate image need to run `fs.get(id)` from a GridFS object created for the 'human-gibbs' db
+Each document in the images collection is simply composed of a `'name'` field and an `'images'` field.
+The `'images'` field is a list of image dicts.
+Each will have at least the key `'image_id'` corresponding to its ObjectIds in the GridFS system; to get the appropriate image need to run `fs.get(id)` from a GridFS object created for the `'human-gibbs'` db